containers/podman-desktop/website/blog/2023-03-21-5-things-to-know-for-a-docker-user.md

 ## Docker compatibility mode

-Using Podman with Podman Desktop or with the CLI is straightforward.
+Using Podman with Podman Desktop or with the Podman CLI is straightforward.
 But some tools expect to find `docker` CLI or `docker.sock` socket.
 In this case, you have to use the compatibility mode of Podman.

 ### Socket file compatibility